-- 1. Be sure to turn off the projector and unplug it from power source. - 2.
-As the arrows shown to the right, fit the filter by aligning and inserting it into the projector slots. - 3.
-Tighten the screw the secures the dust filter.
+- 1. Be sure to turn off the projector and unplug it from power source. - As the arrows shown to the right, fit the filter by aligning and inserting it into the projector slots.
+Make sure it clicks into place.

 For first time installation: